unrealnerd/unrealnerd.github.io/_posts/2020-04-24-graphql-dotnetcore.md

 For the full source code checkout this [GitHub Repo](https://github.com/unrealnerd/graphql-sample).

---Photo by Alina Grubnyak on Unsplash--
+*Photo by Alina Grubnyak on Unsplash*